Justia Lawyer Rating

 [Citation]” People v.
 Vivar (2021) 11 Cal.
 5th 510, 517.
 Showing legal invalidity may, but need not, include a finding of ineffective assistance of counsel, as the amended version of 1473.7(a)(1) was passed into law in 2018, removing that requirement.

-“[S]howing prejudicial error under section 1473.7, subdivision (a)(1) means demonstrating a reasonable probability that the defendant would have rejected the plea if the defendant had correctly understood it actual or potential immigration consequences.”
+“[S]howing prejudicial error under section 1473.7, subdivision (a)(1) means demonstrating a reasonable probability that the defendant would have rejected the plea if the defendant had correctly understood its actual or potential immigration consequences.”
 Vivar, supra, 11 Cal.
 5th at pp. 529-530.

 When courts assess whether a petitioner has shown that reasonable probability, they consider the totality of the circumstances.
 [Citation.]
 Factors particularly relevant to the inquiry include the defendant’s ties to the United States, the importance defendant placed on avoiding deportation, the defendant’s priorities in seeking a plea bargain, and whether the defendant had reason to believe an immigration-neutral negotiated disposition was possible.”
 Id.

-In 2012, Diego Denova Garcia was two counts of felony sale / transportation / offer to sell a controlled substance (Health & Safety Code § 11352) and possession for sale of a controlled substance (Health & Safety Code § 11351).
+In 2012, Diego Denova Garcia was accused of two counts of felony sale / transportation / offer to sell a controlled substance (Health & Safety Code § 11352) and possession for sale of a controlled substance (Health & Safety Code § 11351).
 He pled guilty to offer to sell a controlled substance and was placed on thirty-six months of formal probation with 180 days in Ventura County jail.

 When he pled guilty, he spontaneously said in court, “I’m screwed.
 I can’t see my life in Mexico” after his attorney and the judge told him he would be deported based on his plea.